-We receive this question about the ibdata1 file in MySQL very often in Percona Support.
+We often receive this question about the ibdata1 file in MySQL at Percona Support.

 The panic starts when the monitoring server sends an alert about the storage of the MySQL server – saying that the disk is about to get filled.